Municipal Zoological Park Quinzinho de Barros: Animal Garden

 The Largo do Jardim (Garden Square) was inaugurated on 1 January 1899; its name was later changed to Praça Frei Baraúna (Frei Baraúna Square).
-That's where the Jardim dos Bichos (Animal Garden) was installed on 15 January 1916; it remained there until 1930 and featured species of the Brazilian fauna, like panthers, monkeys, deers, sloths, small crocodiles, snakes, and birds, especially macaws.
+That's where the Jardim dos Bichos (Animal Garden) was installed on 15 January 1916; it remained there until 1930 and featured species of the Brazilian fauna, like panthers, monkeys, deer, sloths, small crocodiles, snakes, and birds, especially macaws.

 Around 1965, the City Hall of Sorocaba decided to develop a large area along the banks of the Sorocaba River and built a park for the local public.
 Some neighbors suggested including some animals to make it more attractive.
 As a result, several types of birds were initially installed; other varieties of birds followed, as well as two tufted capuchins and an aquarium, which gave birth to the second Jardim dos Bichos (Animal Garden); it was officially inaugurated in 1966 and called Jardim da Margem (River Bank Garden).